Tenpole Tudor

 Tenpole Tudor are an English punk band fronted by Edward Tudor-Pole.
 The band first came to prominence when Tudor-Pole appeared in the Sex Pistols' film The Great Rock 'n' Roll Swindle and on three of the singles released from the soundtrack.
 The band then went on to have hits in their own right with songs like "Swords of a Thousand Men" and "Wünderbar".
-The band has been active intermittently since 1977, and the current incarnation is known as the Tenpole Tudor Vikings.
+The band has been active intermittently since 1977.

 Origins

-Tenpole Tudor formed in 1977 when Tudor-Pole (vocals/saxophone) met guitarist Bob Kingston, bassist Dick Crippen, and drummer Gary Long.
+Tenpole Tudor formed in 1977 when Tudor-Pole (vocals/saxophone) met guitarist "Old" Bob Kingston, bassist Dick Crippen, and drummer Gary Long.
 They played regularly for several years until Tudor-Pole himself (under the moniker of Eddie Tenpole) came to prominence by appearing in the 1980 film, The Great Rock 'n' Roll Swindle (filmed in 1978).
-He was originally billed as a replacement for Sex Pistols singer Johnny Rotten — performing the songs "Who Killed Bambi?", "The Great Rock 'n' Roll Swindle" and a cover version of "Rock Around the Clock" for the film and subsequent soundtrack — however, manager Malcolm McLaren and the remaining Sex Pistols instead decided to abandon the group and go their own ways.
+He was originally billed as a replacement for Sex Pistols singer Johnny Rotten, performing the songs "Who Killed Bambi?", "The Great Rock 'n' Roll Swindle" and a cover version of "Rock Around the Clock" for the film and subsequent soundtrack.
+However, manager Malcolm McLaren and the remaining Sex Pistols instead decided to abandon the group and go their own ways.